Community notes reduce engagement with and diffusion of false information online

 \subsection{Structural Characteristics of Repost Cascades}

-For a given post, we construct its repost cascade as a directed tree using time-inferred diffusion \cite{goel_structure_2012}, a standard procedure for attributing diffusion pathways \cite{vosoughi2018spread}.
+For a given post, we construct its repost cascade as a directed tree using time-inferred diffusion~\cite{goel_structural_2016}, a standard procedure for attributing diffusion pathways~\cite{vosoughi2018spread}.
 The post itself is the root node, and each repost constitutes another node in the cascade.
-Each repost has a directed edge to the likely source from which the reposter saw the post, according to the following procedure: For each repost, we scan the set of users whom they follow, to find the user that most recently shared the content.
-A directed edge is then added pointing follower's repost node to the followee's repost node.
+Each repost has a directed edge to the likely source through which the reposter was exposed to the post, according to the following procedure: For each repost, we scan the set of users the reposter follows to find the one who most recently shared the content.
+A directed edge is then added from the reposter’s node to the followee’s node.
 If no user the reposter follows has reposted the content previously, a directed edge is added to the root node.

 The maximum depth of a repost cascade refers to the longest path between the original post and any individual repost in the cascade graph.
-The maximum breadth is defined as the maximum number of reposts occurring at any single level of depth.
-In addition to breadth and depth, we also calculate the structural virality of a post’s repost cascade, a metric closely related to the Wiener index \cite{wiener1947structural} that captures the extent to which a post was shared by people who follow one another.
-Structural virality is calculated as the average distance between all pairs of nodes in the repost cascade, taken to be undirected, and normalized by the size of the cascade \cite{goel_structure_2012}.
-We calculate the exact values of maximum depth, maximum breadth, and structural virality every 15 minutes after a post was created, based on the timestamps of reposts as given by the API.
+The maximum breadth is defined as the largest number of reposts occurring at any single level of depth.
+In addition to depth and breadth, we also calculate the structural virality of a post’s repost cascade, which is closely related to the Wiener index~\cite{wiener1947structural} and captures the extent to which a post diffused virally (person-to-person) versus through a large broadcast.
+Structural virality is calculated as the average distance between all pairs of nodes in the repost cascade, treated as undirected~\cite{goel_structural_2016}.
+We calculate the exact values of maximum depth, maximum breadth, and structural virality every 15 minutes after a post was created, based on the timestamps of reposts provided by the API.
 Since repost data was generally collected after the fact, deleted reposts are not included in the cascades.
-Reconstructing repost cascades requires data we were not able to collect for all posts, and as such we only analyzed cascades for the posts which did have this data available, (see Appendix~\ref{si:data-missingness} for further details).
+Reconstructing repost cascades requires data that we were not able to collect for all posts; as such, we only analyzed cascades for posts for which this data was available (Section~\hyperref[sec:data-missingness]{\textit{1.D}}).